-Although the auditee is required to prepare the corrective action plan for it to be included in the audit reporting package, failure to include the corrective action plan with the audit reporting package can lead to additional work for independent auditors.
-If a corrective action plan was required but was not filed with the audit reporting package uploaded to EARS, auditors will have to upload the corrective action plan on behalf of their clients at a later date on EARS and the audit report package will not be considered complete until the corrective action plan is filed.
-Auditors should therefore remind their clients of the need to prepare a fully developed corrective action plan for submission as part of the audit reporting package to be filed when audit findings requiring a corrective action plan are identified in the audit.
+Although it is the auditee's responsibility to prepare the required corrective action plan for its inclusion in the audit report package, failure to include the corrective action plan with the audit report package can lead to additional work for the independent auditor.
+If a corrective action plan was required but was not filed with the audit report package uploaded to EARS, auditors will have to upload the corrective action plan on behalf of their clients at a later date on EARS and the audit report package will not be considered complete until the corrective action plan is filed.
+Auditors should therefore remind their clients of the need to prepare a fully developed corrective action plan for submission as part of the audit report package to be filed when audit findings requiring a corrective action plan are identified in the audit.